Skip to main content

 Staged Passage Through the Intermediate State: The Bardo Thödol and the Mansion World Progression

-The Tibetan Bardo Thödol, the so-called Book of the Dead, describes post-mortem experience as a structured sequence of phases, each with specific perceptions, specific personality encounters, and specific opportunities for liberation.
-The Urantia Book describes post-mortem ascent as a structured progression through seven mansion worlds, each with its own developmental focus and its own testing.
-The structural parallel between these two specifically-detailed post-mortem-progression cosmologies preserves the same underlying soteriological reality.
+The Tibetan Bardo Thödol, often called the Book of the Dead, maps the experience after death as a sequence of phases, each with its own perceptions, encounters, and chances for liberation.
+The Urantia Book describes the same passage as a progression through seven mansion worlds, each with its own developmental focus and its own testing.
+Two detailed maps of the same territory.

 Staged Passage Through the Intermediate State: The Bardo Thödol and the Mansion World Progression